akutruff/typescript-needs-types/README.md

-# typescriptneedstypes
+# TypeScript Needs Types

-TypeScript is great, but TypeScript doesn't give types at runtime.
-This is sad.
+This is sad, and we need the Type Script to compiler to emit type definitions and type discriminators.